-2.23.20.1.26 LBS-Tracking-List
+2.23.20.1.26 LBS tracking list

 With this entry, you set the list name for the LBS tracking.
-When a client successfully associates with this SSID, the client transfers the specified list name, the MAC address of the access point, and its own MAC address to the LBS server.
+When a client successfully associates with this SSID, the AP transfers the specified list name, the MAC address of the client, and its own MAC address to the LBS server.